zankia/damas-core/doc/Extensions.md

+# Extensions

-Extensions give new behaviors to the nodejs-server: extend the api, manage user authentication, permissions.
-This page gives a list of the extensions which are provided in the repository.
+The extensions give new behaviors to the nodejs-server like extending the API, managing user authentication, or permissions.
+This page gives a list of the extensions which are provided in this repository.
 The extensions are loaded at startup and are listed in the configuration file `conf.json`.
 They are loaded by order of appearance in that file.
 The extensions are defined using a simple format:
 ```json
 {
     "extensions": {